drensin/Remixatron/README.md

                           optimal cluster value.)
       -start START        start on beat N. Deafult: 1

+**Example**

+**rensin@dev-instance:~/src/Remixatron$** python infinite_jukebox.py i_cant_go_for_that.mp3

+>  [##########] ready
+>
+>     filename: i_cant_go_for_that.mp3
+>     duration: 224.095782 seconds
+>        beats: 396
+>        tempo: 109.956782 beats per minute
+>     clusters: 14
+>   samplerate: 44100
+>
+> .........................................................[07]....................................................

+The dots represent the beats of the song.
+The number is a countdown of how many beats until the playback will attempt to jump to a random place in the song that is musically similar.
+The **position** of the countdown is the part of the song that is now playing.
+In the above example, the song is playing at (roughly) its midpoint and will attempt a musically sensible jump in 7 beats.

 ***

 # Some notes about the code

 The core work is done in the InfiniteJukebox class in the Remixatron module. *infinite_jukebox.py* is just a simple demonstration on how to use that class.

-The InfiniteJukebox class can do it's processing in a background thread and reports progress via the progress_callback arg.
+The InfiniteJukebox class can do its processing in a background thread and reports progress via the progress_callback arg.
 To run in a thread, pass *async=True* to the constructor.
 In that case, it exposes an Event named *play_ready* -- which will be signaled when the processing is complete.
 The default mode is to run synchronously.

 Simple async example: